ahupp/python-magic/README.md

 Minor version bumps should be backwards compatible.
 Major bumps are not.

-## Name Conflict
+## Compatability

-There are, sadly, two libraries which use the module name `magic`.
-Both have been around for quite a while.If you are using this module and get an error using a method like `open`, your code is expecting the other one.
-Hopefully one day these will be reconciled.
+There are, sadly, 3 libraries using the package name `magic`.
+The others are:

+1. libmagic itself distributes a `magic` python module with a somewhat different API.  python-magic includes a copy of this module to avoid unnessary breakage when both versions are installed.
+Maybe someday they will converge.

+2. python-libmagic also uses the same module name, and has a similar but not identical API.
+If you run into errors about "magic.h" not being present, you should uninstall python-libmagic.

 ## Installation